Psychegames HomeVarious Psychological ConceptsPsychological GamesOnline Tests on Psychological ConceptsPsychological Glossary

 The main sources of evolutionary psychology are cognitive psychology, genetics, ethology, anthropology, biology, and zoology.
 The term evolutionary psychology was probably coined by Ghiselin in his 1973 article in Science.
-Leda Cosmides and John Tooby popularized the term in their highly influential 1992 book The Adapted Mind: Evolutionary Psychology and The Generation of Culture (ISBN 0195101073).

 Evolutionary psychology has been applied to the study of many fields, including economics, aggression, law, psychiatry, politics, literature, and sex.
-Evolutionary psychology is closely linked to the field of sociobiology, but there are key differences between them including the emphasis on domain-specific rather than domain-general faculties, the relevance of measures of current fitness, the importance of mismatch theory, and psychology rather than behaviour.
+Evolutionary psychology is closely linked to the field of sociobiology, but there are key differences between them including the emphasis on domain-specific rather than domain-general faculties, the relevance of measures of current fitness, the importance of mismatch theory, and psychology rather than behavior.

-Theoretical background: William Paley, drawing upon the work of many others, argued that organisms are machines designed to function in particular environments.
-This idea is the foundation of modern medicine and biology.
 Prior to Darwin and Wallace, it was thought that the design evident in organisms was evidence for God.
 Darwin and Wallace's theory of evolution by natural selection provided a scientific account of the origins of function.

-Evolutionary psychology is based on the presumption that, just like hearts, lungs, livers, kidneys, and immune systems, cognition has functional structure that has a genetic basis, and therefore has evolved by natural selection.
 Like other organs and tissues, this functional structure should be universally shared amongst humans and should solve important problems of survival and reproduction.
 Evolutionary psychologists seek to understand cognitive processes by understanding the survival and reproductive functions they might serve.

 Controversies: